-B. Future Research Directions for Handling Different Type of Jobs
+B. Future Research Directions for handling different type of jobs

 The big data platform should be able to handle different type of jobs for the processing of big data.
 Hence, the task scheduling in the big data platform should facilitate the scheduling mechanism for effectively schedule those jobs.
-The table I represents the various task scheduling algorithms and supported job types in the various big data platforms.
-It infers that the proposed task scheduling system is accommodated with both static and dynamic task scheduling algorithms and it is able to schedule or manage four kinds of jobs namely MapReduce, streaming, MPI and Micro Services.
+The table 1 represents the various task scheduling algorithms and supported job types in the various big data platforms.
+It infers that the proposed task scheduling system is accommodated with both static and dynamic task scheduling algorithms and it is able to schedule or manage four kinds of jobs namely MapReduce, streaming, MPI, and Micro Services.

-C. Future Research Directions for Considering Different Type of Performance Factors
+C. Future Research Directions for considering different type of performance factors

-In order to consider the various scenarios discussed above. the proposed task scheduling system has been designed to accomplish the various objectives that minimize the overall computation time of a job and increase the utilization of cluster resources in a near optimal manner.
-It considers the various essential factors namely data locality, resource workload, energy consumption, job attributes, deadline of the job, etc. From this study, it is identified that the existing task scheduling techniques are either focused on user-centric or resourcecentric, and they failed to address both the factors at once.
-However, the proposed task scheduling system first classifies the performance factors into user-centric and resource-centric, and considers both the factors as shown in table II along with their definition.
+In order to consider the various scenarios discussed above, the proposed task scheduling system has been designed to accomplish the various objectives that minimize the overall computation time of a job and increase the utilization of cluster resources in a near optimal manner.
+It considers the various essential factors namely data locality, resource workload, energy consumption, job attributes, deadline of the job, and more.
+From this study, it is identified that the existing task scheduling techniques are either focused on user-centric or resourcecentric, and they failed to address both the factors at once.
+However, the proposed task scheduling system first classifies the performance factors into user-centric and resource-centric and considers both the factors as shown in Table II along with their definition.
 It also infers that the proposed task scheduling system is able to resolve the problems that persist in existing task scheduling techniques by considering both the essential user-centric and resource-centric parameters.

-VIII.
+VII.
 CONCLUSION

 Task scheduling in Big data is one of the active research areas which plays a major role in the completion of Big data processing and effectively utilize the cluster resources.
 From the literature review, it has been identified that there is no common task scheduling model to accommodate both the static and dynamic task graphs and handle different type of jobs as discussed above.
 Hence, the proposed task scheduling model is able to handle both static and dynamic task scheduling.
-Additionally, it has the ability to schedule different types of jobs namely batch, streaming, MPI, and micro-services which are missing in other existing works.
-Furthermore, the
+Additionally, it has the ability to schedule different types of jobs namely batch, streaming, MPI, and microservices which are missing in other existing works.
+Furthermore, the proposed task scheduling model considers both the user-centric and resource-centric performance factors.
+The future work will explore (i) to introduce fault-tolerance in task scheduling and (ii) performs various performance testing through popular benchmarks and publish the results.